johnty/Gadget-Docker-Examples/gadget-blink-c/README.md

 A gnu89 compatible C example of GPIO usage, easily translatable to C++.

 #### Dockerfile:
-1. Using Docker's new [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) mechanism, this project starts with the cross-building toolchain package `crossbuild-essential-armhf`.
+1. Using Docker's new [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) mechanism, this project starts the `debian:stretch-slim` image, and uses the cross-building toolchain package `crossbuild-essential-armhf`.
 2. The source content is copied into the container.
 3. The source is compiled with the `arm-linux-gnueabihf-gcc` compiler
   - The `static` flag is given to build all dependencies into the binary, this permits the final container to be built from scratch.